shreshth-sharma-official/GamesArena/GamesArena/README.md

-# Games-Arena | Cogoport Frontend Developer Hiring Challenge
+# Games-Arena |  Rentomojo Frontend Developer Hiring Challenge
 Develop a pseudo front end application which would let the users help list and browse games developed for different platforms conveniently.

 ## How to run the project online